sunaku/tork/README.md

 * Press Control-Z to forcibly run all tests, even if there are no changes in your Ruby application.

+* Press Control-\ (backslash) to forcibly reabsorb the test execution overhead, even if its sources have not changed.

 * Press Control-C to quit the test loop.